How-To Guide

 Step 2.
 Set the platform baseline in one line

-Buffer's 2026 State of Social Media Engagement report (buffer.com), built on 52 million posts across ten platforms, recorded a 24% year-over-year drop in median engagement, and Metricool's 2026 Social Media Study (metricool.com), built on 39,762,999 posts, recorded a 35% drop in Reels reach.
+Buffer's 2026 State of Social Media Engagement report (buffer.com), built on 52 million posts across ten platforms, found that engagement has gotten harder to win on several major platforms, and Metricool's 2026 Social Media Study (metricool.com), built on 39,762,999 posts, recorded a 35% drop in Reels reach.
 Put one line of baseline context near the top, so a flat or modestly down month is read as the outperformance it often is rather than triggering a panic-driven strategy change.

 Deliverable